Tuesday, March 6, 2012

 That is not all.

-The standards must be set so that such products already exist.
+While supposedly furthering progress, the standards must anyway be set so that replacement products already exist.

 Otherwise, with light bulbs, people might literally be left in the dark.